chopicalqui/KaliIntelligenceSuite/README.md

     are within this network range in scope.
 As a result, KIS automatically executes any active and active* collectors on such IP networks and IP addresses.

-      This type is useful during penetration tests where the scope is limited to certain IP networks and all their IP addresses.
+      This scope type is useful during penetration tests where the scope is limited to certain IP networks and all their IP addresses.

       The following listing provides an example on how this scope type is set during the initial intel collection setup:
       ```bash